alirezaporthos/crud-ddd-test/README.md

 ### Further development
 1. Do the TODOs

-2. Put swagger codes for schemas in resources and requests classes.

-3. Rename domain name from "Name" to actual name
+2. Rename domain name from "Name" to actual name